Civilian Of the Year Award

 Award Criteria

-The individual has played a key role in leading or contributing to a significant project or initiative that has had a meaningful and lasting impact on their agency, community, or designated area of responsibility.
-Their involvement has gone beyond routine duties, demonstrating vision, dedication, and a strategic approach to achieving tangible outcomes that continue to benefit those they serve.
-This work has resulted in sustained improvements, innovative practices, or long-term positive change that reflect their leadership and influence.
+b.
+Has played a key role in leading or contributing to a significant project or initiative that has had a meaningful and lasting impact on their agency, community, or designated area of responsibility.

-In addition to this impactful project, the individual has consistently demonstrated a sustained commitment to the overall advancement and betterment of their agency, community, or area of responsibility.
+a.
+Has consistently demonstrated a sustained commitment to the overall advancement and betterment of their agency, community, or area of responsibility.
 Through ongoing engagement, proactive problem-solving, and a dedication to continuous improvement, they have contributed to creating a more effective, responsive, and resilient environment.
-Their efforts have enhanced operational outcomes, improved morale, or strengthened community relationships over time.

 Eligibility Criteria